1. Introduction

 If you are a Python developer and want to customize Sublime Text, this is a great place to look to better understand the facilities that are available.
 The above Run-Time Object Model should help you better understand where objects of each class are (e.g. Window, View, Buffer, etc.), and their relation to the whole.

-Most types of settings in Sublime Text are stored (or represented) in Sublime-relaxed-JSON format.
+Most types of settings in Sublime Text are stored (or represented) in JSONC format.

 See Menus for more details.